irfanguvian/attendance-service-vue/README.md

 # attendance-system-vue

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue2 in Vite.

 ## Recommended IDE Setup